This website earns income from affiliate links, ads, and sponsored content.

 Chef Doug Rouen and Alane BoydJump to Recipe

 Alane traveled to Young Harris, GA, for the first episode of Cooking with My Friends.
-There, she visited Chef Doug Rouen and Corey Benoit, owner of Restaurant Lorene.
+There, she visited Chef Doug Rouen and Corey Benoit, the previous owner of Restaurant Lorene and now the owner of Hiawassee Seafood Bar & Grill.
 Together, they cook an Indian-inspired meal including the Indian BurgerFit Burger.

-We absolutely love the food at Restaurant Lorene and were thrilled to be cooking with Chef Doug!
+We absolutely loved the food at Restaurant Lorene and were thrilled to be cooking with Chef Doug!

 Why eat the Indian BurgerFit Burger?